IDMNYU/IdeationPrototypingFA19_McDermott/city_as_site.md

 Produce a design for the site which builds on an existing landmark or infrastructure, modifying it, or allowing it to have a double function.
 (For example: stoplights, fire hydrants, statues, parking garages).
 Projects can be political, interventionist, problem-solving, or playful.
-Final project may take the form of a rendering, model, object, photo or video, (documentation or speculative).

 Document your process well, and be prepared to present it, along with your finished work, in class.

 Examples/Inspiration: